-Electrolyte drinks have been all the rage for years, especially as they’ve been marketed by our favorite athletes who say they help them refuel after a tough workout and replenish their bodies so they stay in peak physical condition.
-Commonly known as sports drinks, often contain calcium, potassium, sodium, and magnesium, which can help prevent dehydration, aid in the feelings of fatigue, and even help avoid muscle cramping that can come from dehydration.
+Electrolyte drinks have been all the rage for years, especially as they’ve been marketed by our favorite athletes who say they help them refuel after a tough workout and replenish their bodies to maintain their constant conditioning.
+Commonly known as sports drinks, these options often contain calcium, potassium, sodium, and magnesium, which can help prevent dehydration, ward off the feeling of fatigue, and even help avoid muscle cramping that can come from dehydration.
+But many also come with added ingredients that aren’t necessarily the healthiest.

-With so many options on the market, how can you know the best electrolyte drink to buy?
-There are many that boast no artificial ingredients, no sugar, no calories, and no carbs, and this is important.
-But a drink can be “sugar free” and still have other ingredients that are bad for you, so do your homework before you decide.
+There are many sports drinks that boast no artificial ingredients, no sugar, no calories, and no carbs, and this is important.
+But a drink can be “sugar-free” and still have other ingredients that are bad for you.

-We’ve done the research so you know what to look for:
+We’ve done the research so you know what to look for in electrolyte drinks without sugar.

 Anything that artificial sweeteners, colors, or flavorings like dextrose and sucralose should be avoided.
-These are found in certain electrolyte drinks like Powerade Zero and Gatorade.
-The healthiest sports drink, say experts, are ones made with all-natural, real ingredients.
+These are in certain electrolyte drinks like Powerade Zero and Gatorade.
+Experts say that the healthiest sports drink are ones made with all-natural, real ingredients.
 This helps keep calories down while also helping with bloating and gas.

 HYDRATE is one example (though it has one gram of sugar) that is only made with six ingredients.
-It created by Olympic athlete Kris Buchanan and can be stirred into water so that you are never dehydrated again.
+Olympic athlete Kris Buchanan created and you can stir it into water to help with dehydration.
 Coconut water is another good option.
 This tasty drink is low in sugar and has electrolytes like sodium, potassium, calcium, and magnesium.
 It’s also low in calories and is a favorite among many athletes.

 Finally, if you’re wondering whether you’re dehydrated and may be in need of electrolytes, say after a hot yoga class, there are some things to watch out for that may be signs of dehydration.
 These include dry mouth, excessive thirst, lethargy, muscle weakness or fatigue, dark urine, or dizziness.
 If you find those happen regularly, you’ll want to consult with your primary care physician to see if there are other causes.